larsvilhuber/mwe-esttab-issue58/README.md

 $stata do mwe-esttab-issue58.do
 ```

-- On Windows: use right-click, choose `Execute (do)` (see [pictures](https://labordynamicsinstitute.github.io/ldilab-manual/96-02-running-stata-code.html#step-6-run-the-code-tabset)).
+- On Windows 10: use right-click, choose `Execute (do)` (see [pictures](https://labordynamicsinstitute.github.io/ldilab-manual/96-02-running-stata-code.html#step-6-run-the-code)).
 No need to edit anything.
+(On Windows 11, you need to select the

 ## Logs